alan-turing-institute/census2021-backbrief/deliverables/report.md

 Technical Background
 ========

-This section contains a brief overview of the literature on record linkage and the variety of methods applied to this class of problem.
+The first part of this section contains a brief overview of the literature on record linkage and the variety of methods used for this class of problem.
+The second section details the specific methods being researched by ONS.

 Record Linkage
 ------